openziti/ziti-webhook-action/README.md

 ```
 ## Ziti Identity

-The `ziti-id` input is the JSON formmatted string of an identity enrolled  in a `Ziti` netowrk.
+The `ziti-id` input is the JSON formatted string of an identity enrolled  in a `Ziti` netowrk.

 The identity can be created by enrolling via the `ziti edge enroll path/to/jwt [flags]` command.
 The `ziti` executable can be obtained [here](https://github.com/openziti/ziti/releases/latest).